-Value Billing does not have a specific screen or function in OfficeTools, but can still be accomplished by utilizing the Billing system in a specific way.
+Value Billing does not have a specific screen or function in OfficeTools by CARET, but can still be accomplished by utilizing the Billing system in a specific way.
 While value billing traditionally is void of time tracking, there is no reason you can’t track time to validate the amounts you budget for specific services.

 Invoicing a Project with a Fee